 How we adapt

 From the time of Arizona’s earliest indigenous settlers 10,000 years ago through the present, life in the desert has demanded adaptation.
-Amid the unprecedented challenges we face today, from water scarcity to urban heat islands, ASU is finding opportunities not only to solve the complex sustainability issues facing Arizona and the wider Southwest, but to find opportunity for economic development.
+From water scarcity to urban heat islands, ASU is working to solve the complex sustainability issues facing Arizona and the Southwest while also creating new economic opportunities.

 An epic endeavor in clean energy

-ASU is leading the charge in the fight against greenhouse gas emissions, positioning Arizona at the forefront of clean energy innovation.
+ASU’s work to fight greenhouse gas emissions is positioning Arizona at the forefront of clean energy innovation.
 Through the ASU-led Electrified Processes for Industry without Carbon (EPIXC) initiative, which was awarded up to $70 million by the U.S. Department of Energy, the university aims to dramatically reduce emissions from industrial heating.
-By collaborating with over 100 companies and numerous academic partners to develop and deploy cutting-edge technologies, ASU is leveraging this significant federal investment to drive research, development, and real-world solutions.
-The university’s efforts, bolstered by federal funding, are fostering public-private partnerships, advancing clean energy innovation, and training the workforce of the future, ensuring that Arizona plays a pivotal role in creating sustainable solutions to combat climate change.
+ASU is working with over 100 companies and universities to develop real-world solutions and train the workforce of the future, helping Arizona to be a leader in responding to climate change.

 An economic and sustainability engine for the Southwest

-Arizona champions a dynamic business climate, and ASU is developing sustainable solutions that leverage our state’s strengths to boost economic prosperity.
-Through the Southwest Sustainability Innovation Engine, led by the Global Futures Laboratory with support from the Fulton Schools of Engineering, we’re building a powerful ecosystem of researchers, innovators, educators and decision-makers to realize the transformative potential of sustainable growth.
-Spanning Utah, Nevada and Arizona, this bold initiative aims for a thriving future for our region, powered by renewable energy solutions that promote water conservation and security.
-By taking a comprehensive systems approach, SWSIE will drive equitable progress in clean energy, carbon utilization and negative emissions technologies — not only generating environmental benefits, but also stimulating high-wage green job growth, technology entrepreneurship, and investment.
-This united effort aligns major utilities, academic institutions, government partners, and philanthropic leaders behind a shared mission to secure sustainable prosperity for communities across the Southwest.
+Arizona champions a dynamic business climate, and ASU is developing sustainable solutions that will also help to boost economic prosperity.
+Through the Southwest Sustainability Innovation Engine, we’re building a network of utility companies, academic institutions, government partners and philanthropists working together to promote sustainable economic growth.
+Spanning Utah, Nevada and Arizona, this bold initiative aims for a thriving future for our region powered by clean energy and ensuring water conservation and security.
+SWSIE also promotes high-wage green job growth, technology entrepreneurship and investment to create sustainable prosperity for communities across the Southwest.

 Water technology innovation